Lascar: Eighteenth century

-In 1756, a fleet under admirals Pocock and Watson, with an expeditionary force under Lieutenant-Colonel Robert Clive set off from Bombay with 1,300 men, including 700 Europeans, 300 sepoys and 300 'topaze Indo-Portuguese'.
-The expedition against Angria is one of the first references to the British use of Indo-Portuguese militia and one of the first actions of the Bombay Marine.
-Lascars served with The Duke of Wellington on campaign in India during the late 18th and early 19th century in India.
-In 1786, the Committee for the Relief of the Black Poor was originally set up thanks to concern over lascars left in London.
-However, in a report made after one month of the Committee's existence, it was found that only 35 of the 250 recipients of aid were lascars.
+In 1756, a British fleet under admirals George Pocock and Charles Watson, with an expeditionary force under Lieutenant-Colonel Robert Clive set off from Bombay with 1,300 men, including 700 Europeans, 300 sepoys and 300 "topaze Indo-Portuguese".
+Their successful expedition against Kanhoji Angre is one of the first references to the British use of Indo-Portuguese servicemen and one of the first major actions involving the EIC's Bombay Marine.
+Lascars also served with Arthur Wellesley on his campaigns in India during the late 18th and early 19th centuries.
+In 1786, the Committee for the Relief of the Black Poor was originally set up to assist lascars in London.
+However, in a report made after one month of the committee's existence, it was found that only 35 of the 250 recipients of aid were lascars.
 On Captain James Cook's ill-fated second voyage to the Pacific, HMS Resolution, had lost so many men (including Cook) that she had to take on new crew in Asia to get back to England.
-In 1797 one group of Lascars was shipwrecked off the coast off Tasmania on Preservation Island on a ship built in Calcutta.
-The Sydney Cove wreck was the first merchant wreck after the creation of the New South Wales colony.
+In 1797 one group of lascars on the Sydney Cove, a ship built in Calcutta, was shipwrecked on Preservation Island off the coast off Tasmania.
+That wreck was the first merchant wreck after the establishment of the British colony of New South Wales.

-Lascars were paid only 50% of their fellow white sailors' wages and were often expected to work longer hours as well as being given food of often inferior quality and in smaller portions.
+Lascars were often paid only half of their fellow white sailors' wages and were frequently expected to work longer hours as well as being given smaller and inferior rations.
 The remuneration for lascar crews "was much lower than European or Negro seamen" and "the cost of victualling a lascar crew was 50 percent less than that of a British crew, being six pence per head per day as opposed to twelve pence a day."
-The lascars lived under conditions not unlike slavery, as shipowners could keep their services for up to three years at a time, moving them from one ship to the next on a whim.
-The ill-treatment of lascars continued into the 19th century.
+Many lascars lived under poor conditions, as shipowners could keep their services for up to three years at a time, moving them from one ship to the next on a whim.
+The ill-treatment of lascars continued into the 19th and 20th centuries.